-In less than a year about 180 000 people in Harper, a coastal town where North American freed slaves first settled in 1883, in Liberia will have their own hospital.
-But because of the need in neighbouring Ivory Coast, as well as the size of the population in that part of the country, the hospital is likely to serve more than 530 000 people.
+In less than a year about 180 000 people in Harper, a coastal town where North American freed slaves first settled in 1883, in Liberia will see construction begin on their own hospital.
+But because of the need in neighbouring Ivory Coast, as well as the size of the population in that part of the country, the hospital, when completed, is likely to serve more than 530 000 people.

 Luckily for architect Christine Lara, leader of the project, designing spaces that respond to the needs of the environment is all in a day's work.

 This is because Lara and her team at NGO Partners In Health (PIH) have built similar facilities in Rwanda and Haiti.

 “Building the facility is the easy part.
 It’s actually maintaining it and operating it that’s really hard.
 That’s what it’s difficult to figure out the finances for.
 So one thing we’ve learned very quickly is that we need to have and formulate passive design strategies.
 That means natural ventilation, using the venturi effect in all of the wards,” Christine Lara, the director of infrastructure at Partners In Health in Liberia, says.

 “We are using low-technologies and passive design strategies to not only supplement the budget but making sure that the facility offers a comfortable level of climate within the wards.
 A huge portion of the design is also dedicated to the prevention of infectious disease because that’s a huge factor in hospital design especially in these contexts.”

 After two civil wars, many of the buildings in Liberia are in ruins.
 Hunger, poverty, government corruption and a lack of basic services sharply contrast the tranquillity and natural beauty of the fishing town’s unexploited beaches.
 While Liberia has been affected with these problems for decades, a new test came in 2014 when an outbreak of Ebola in neighbouring Guinea quickly spread.
 Over 11 000 Liberians were affected – 4 800 of them died.